 5 disruptions to the new vehicle supply chain

-1.Suspension of production– Car makers have put manufacturing activities at some of their locations on hold, initially to protect employee health and then – sometimes – to shift to production of ventilators and face masks to support health care providers.
+1.Suspension of production– Car makers have had times when they have had to put manufacturing activities at some of their locations on hold, initially to protect employee health and then – sometimes – to shift to production of ventilators and face masks to support health care providers.

 2. Supply chain disruption– More than US $34 billion worth of automotive components are normally imported from China each year.
-With many factories in China severely affected by the coronavirus epidemic, it has been difficult for car manufacturing plants to obtain the parts they need.
-While Chinese factories are starting to get up and running again, various other countries have since put restrictions in place limiting the movement of non-essential products (including automotive components) across borders.
+When many factories in China were severely affected by the coronavirus epidemic, it was difficult for car manufacturing plants to obtain the parts they need.
+While Chinese factories are starting to get up and running again, various other countries also had restrictions in place limiting the movement of non-essential products (including automotive components) across borders.

-3. Disappearance of sales channels– Dealerships around the world are being forced to close in order to protect employee and consumer health, so many OEMs are finding themselves cut off from their traditional sales channels.
+3. Disappearance of sales channels– Dealerships around the world have been forced to close at various times in order to protect employee and consumer health, so many OEMs are finding themselves cut off from their traditional sales channels.

-4. Closure of registration offices – Non-essential governmental services are also being shut down, making it difficult or impossible to register new vehicles.
+4. Closure of registration offices – Non-essential governmental services have also had periods of prolonged shut down, making it difficult or impossible to register new vehicles.

 5. Decline in demand– Needless to say, there has been a significant fall in demand for new vehicles globally.

-From an OEM perspective, there may be a silver lining to this situation: the decline in demand is causing a build-up of stock.
-Although high inventory levels are not always desirable, in this case car manufacturers will benefit from this extra agility, enabling them to capitalise on the sudden upswing in demand when the coronavirus restrictions can be eased.
+From an OEM perspective, there may be a silver lining: a decline in demand causes a build-up of stock.
+Although high inventory levels are not always desirable, in this case car manufacturers will benefit from this extra agility, enabling them to capitalise on the sudden upswing in demand when the coronavirus restrictions are eased.